Valorant-Draft-Circuit/vdc-jsde/README.md

 When you add this below, you'll still be able to use variables scoped outside the block, but variables defined within this cannot be used outside this block.
 For more info, I'd reccomend doing some reading on [Variable Scoping](https://www.w3schools.com/js/js_scope.asp).

 ### Using the Prisma Wrapper Library
 I've spent a lot of time creating the Prisma Wrapper Library to make it easier to get information from the database in a way that makes sense, without having to learn syntax for prisma.
-Ler's use one of those below:
+Let's use one of those below:

 Within the function we created above (in the code goes here section), let's put in the following lines:
 Put this at the top of the file with the other require statements